sanket1729/adv_btc_workshop/tap_ms_workshop.md

 There are three different
 - Happy case that we expect to happen occur 99% of times
 	- Our hot mobile wallet key `hA`
 	- Co-signer key `S` that will sign the transaction.
-This could be third-paty like Green that provides 2FA service
+This could be third-party like Green that provides 2FA service
 - (1%) If we lose mobile wallet, or co-signer is not participating, or if we forget the OTP:
 	- We can use cold keys `Ca` and `Cb` from paper wallets/HW wallets etc
 - (0.01%)If we just happen to die :( , we have already given a paper wallet with pk inheritance `In` to trusted family/friend that they can use after a long time `LONG_TIME`.
 We can keep spending funds back to policy to reset the `LONG_TIME`.

 our final policy is then
 ```
 POL="or(99@thresh(2,pk(hA),pk(S)),1@or(99@pk(Ca),1@and(pk(In),older(9))))"
 ```

 Compile the policy to a descriptor using `hal ms policy $POL`.

 ```
 DESC="tr(Ca,{and_v(v:pk(In),older(9)),multi_a(2,hA,S)})"
 ```
-If you an expirienced bitcoin dev and have dealt with psbts before, you can create your own spending policy.
+If you an experienced bitcoin dev and have dealt with psbts before, you can create your own spending policy.
 Perhaps, even collaborate with your neighbor in creating a policy that in such a way that both of you can spend funds.
 Don't worry if you mess up, regtest coins are free!

 ### Sample new keys with hal